Past Studies

 YoungMoms Study

-The YoungMoms study is a prospectve study of young pregnant people (< 22 years old) recruited from Magee Womens Hospital and affiliated clinics.
-Patients are usually recruited early in pregnancy and complete online surveys.
-A subsample of participants are recruited for the longitudinal study and asked to complete surveys and interviews during their second and third trimesters and 6-12 months postpartum, when they come in with their baby.
-The goals of this study are to better understand how and why younger people use tobacco and marijuana during and after pregnancy, and how that may or may not impact infant development.
+The YoungMoms study was a prospective study of young pregnant people (< 22 years old) recruited from Magee Womens Hospital and affiliated clinics.
+Patients were usually recruited early in pregnancy and completed online surveys.
+A subsample of participants were recruited for the longitudinal study and asked to complete surveys and interviews during their second and third trimesters and 6-12 months postpartum, when they came in with their baby.
+The goals of this study were to better understand how and why younger people use tobacco and marijuana during and after pregnancy, and how that may or may not impact infant development.

 ELL Study

-The goal of the English Language Learners (ELL) is to learn more about the perinatal experiences and needs of Spanish-speaking people ages 14-30 in Pittsburgh using in-depth interviews conducted in Spanish.
+The goal of the English Language Learners (ELL) was to learn more about the perinatal experiences and needs of Spanish-speaking people ages 14-30 in Pittsburgh using in-depth interviews conducted in Spanish.

 SM Study

-The Sexual Minority (SM) supplemental study is focused on young pregnant people from the LGBTQIA+ community, who are more likely to become pregnant at a younger age.
+The Sexual Minority (SM) supplemental study was focused on young pregnant people from the LGBTQIA+ community, who are more likely to become pregnant at a younger age.
 Some participants completed surveys and others completed interviews.
-The goal of this study is to identify any unique needs younger pregnant people from this community may have and factors related to stopping or continuing to use substances while pregnant.
+The goal of this study was to identify any unique needs younger pregnant people from this community may have and factors related to stopping or continuing to use substances while pregnant.

 SRD/COVID Study